Vivi Laurent-Täckholm: Early years and education

 Vivi Laurent-Täckholm was the daughter of Dr. Wilhelm Edvard Laurent and Lilly Jenny Karolina Bergstrand.
 She was the sister of Torbern Laurent and aunt to Torvard C. Laurent.
-She studied botany at the University of Stockholm and received her degree in 1921.
+She studied botany at the Stockholm University and received her degree in 1921.
 She traveled to the US from 1921 to 1923.
-In 1926, she married botany professor Gunnar Täckholm (1891-1933).
+In 1926, she married botany professor Gunnar Täckholm (1891–1933).
 They moved to Egypt the same year and began work on the flora of Egypt.

 Career

 During World War II, she worked at a newspaper in Stockholm but moved back to Egypt after the war.
 She became a professor at the University of Cairo in 1946, in Alexandria University in 1947 and again in Cairo in 1948.
-In 1952, she became Honorary Doctor of Philosophy at the University of Stockholm.
+In 1952, she became Honorary Doctor of Philosophy at the Stockholm University.

 Täckholm built the Botanical Institute at Cairo University.
 She collected a herbarium, which became the largest in Africa with about 100,000 plants from around the world, especially from Egypt, Lebanon, Arabia and Sudan.
 Thanks to her Swedish contacts, the Agricultural Academy in Stockholm sent a 700 kg literature library, and Gustaf VI Adolf of Sweden financed the purchase of foreign literature.
 SIDA donated a microfilm collection of more than half a million pages of books and herbarium specimens.
-Thanks to the Wallenberg Foundation at the University of Stockholm, the university was able to build up a laboratory for pollen analysis including an electron microscope.
+Thanks to the Wallenberg Foundation at the Stockholm University, the university was able to build up a laboratory for pollen analysis including an electron microscope.
 During Täckholm's time, the department had about 20 professors and other teachers and over 2,000 students.

 Täckholm died during a visit to Sweden and is buried at Uppsala Old Cemetery.